KarunyaChavan/RL-And-Robotics-Resources/README.md

 # RL-And-Robotics-Resources
 This repository consists of resources like books, journals, articles and examples required to learn RL and its applications in robotics, especially for the quadrupeds.
-Most of the jorunals will focus on Locomotion.
+Most of the jorunals will focus on Locomotion and Perception.